Garo Mafyan

 Garo Mafyan (born 24 February 1951) is a Turkish musician, composer and music producer of Armenian descent.

 Personal life

 He grew up in Erenköy, Istanbul.
 He is married to Gülyüz (née Bayraktaroğlu) Mafyan, and has a daughter named Damla.
-He is related to Agop Dilaçar, one of the head specialists of the Turkish Language Association, as well as Levon Aşçiyan, the last palace doctor.
+He is related to Agop Dilaçar, head western languages specialist of the Turkish Language Association, as well as Levon Aşçiyan, the last palace doctor.